Wilmas 13

 Mafia member Raoul Molina has been in custody at Pelican Bay State Prison since his 1995 conviction for murder.
 In October of 2022, an FBI informant messaged Molina through social media on a smartphone, asking for a source of drugs.
 A few minutes later a response came from another individual.
 This person turned out to be Daniel Nunez, currently serving time in San Quentin's death row.
-The informant then gave Nunez the cell number of a covert agent and, over the next five months, Nunez sold the agent firearms, meth and fentanyl and had them delivered by low-level members, Wilmas members, including Patricia Amelia Limon, who delivered the illegal goods multiple times.
+The informant then gave Nunez the cell number of a covert agent and, over the next five months, Nunez sold the agent firearms, meth and fentanyl and had them delivered by members, Wilmas members, including Patricia Amelia Limon, who delivered the illegal goods multiple times.
 Molina even contacted the informant to be certain Nunez' services had been satisfactory.

 That same month, the same informant contacted Gabriel Huerta for another plainclothes FBI agent.
 Huerta told the informant that someone would contact him.
 A few minutes later Carlos Reyes called the agent and agreed on a sale of drugs.
 Bud John Phineas, a minor actor who is also a Wilmas member, delivered the drugs.

 In 2023 the partnership between the FBI and the Los Angeles Police Department that had orchestrated these investigations arrested members of Westside and Eastside Wilmas on charges of trafficking firearms and fentanyl by the pound.
 Eighty weapons and pounds of the drug were confiscated, along with much more methamphetamine and cocaine.
 Law enforcement had electronically surveilled top-level gang members.

 Among those arrested were Phineas and Limon.
 They both pled guilty to the charges.
 Limon was sentenced to 8 years of imprisonment.